nahuel242/documentation/docs/Using Randomness/v2-subscription/example-contracts.md

 1. On the consuming contract, run the `requestRandomWords()` function to request and receive random values.
 The request might take several minutes to process.
 Track pending request status in the [Subscription Manager](https://vrf.chain.link) app.

    The consuming contract can continue to make requests until your subscription balance runs out.
-The subscription manager contract must maintain sufficient balance in the subscription so that the consumers can continue to operate.
+The subscription manager contract must maintain sufficient balance in the subscription so that the consuming contracts can continue to operate.

 1. When you are done with your contracts and the subscription, run the `cancelSubscription()` to close the subscription and send the remaining LINK to your wallet address.
 Specify the address of the receiving wallet.